 firstname.lastname@example.org • 309-796-5612

-Coach Burke joined the BHC staff in the fall of 2013.
-Burke will serve as the Hitting Coach Catching Coach, and assist with recruiting.
+Coach Noble joined the BHC staff in August of 2015.
+Noble will serve as Pitching Coach and assist in recruiting.

 Drew is a native of Eudora, Kansas and attended Eudora High School (’10).
 While at Eudora, Noble was a 3-Year Varsity Letterman in baseball, football and basketball.

 Coach Noble attended Coffeyville Community College in 2011-2012.
 As a freshman, he earned All-Conference Honorable Mention while going 5-2 with 1 save.
 In 71.3 innings, he had a 4.66 era with 42 strikeouts and only 16 walks.
 As a sophomore, Drew had an 8-6 record with a 3.09 era, while striking out 48 and 17 walks in 82.2 innings pitched, which set a school record for innings pitched in a season.
 Noble went 2-0 that year in post-season play helping Coffeyville CC to the NJCAA Region 6 Runner-Up.
 While at Coffeyville, Coach Noble earned his Associated of Arts Degree.